 Visit a European-style Christmas Market

 When the weather gets cold, most Europeans don’t let that stop them from going out!
 Visiting Christmas markets is a popular European Christmas tradition, particularly in countries like Germany, Austria, France, Italy, and England.
 Most major cities, such as Paris, Munich, and London, have their own version of these markets.
 Mostly, it’s a chance for people to get together, shop, and drink mulled wine, the signature beverage of the season.
-You can find celebrations that resemble this throughout the United States, but you just need to know where to look.

 Eat Christmas Desserts from Other Countries